 “This was a really fun way for the students to get involved in the community.
 It was great to see all the students busy planting and sowing seeds.
 It will be fantastic for the students to see the fruits of their labour once the plants have grown.”

 John Savage, Inclusive Learning Tutor – West London College

 London Cooking Project

 In the spring of 2018, in partnership with social enterprise London Cooking Project, began work on a new community kitchen garden on the Ethelburga Estate in Battersea.
-LCP is a community kitchen that works to provide opportunities to develop and nurture young talent in the culinary field and runs community based food projects focused on healthy eating and cooking skills.
-Given the complementary nature of Cultivate London’s and LCP’s objectives, we are excited to be working together with them to support the community in Battersea.
+LCP is a community kitchen that works to provide opportunities to develop and nurture young talent in the culinary field and runs community-based food projects focused on healthy eating and cooking skills.
+Given the complementary nature of Cultivate London’s and LCP’s objectives, we were excited to be working together with them to support the community in Battersea.